 The Bond Resolution creates and establishes a Debt Service Reserve Fund and provides that the Debt Service Reserve Requirement as of any date will be the sum of amounts established for each Series of Bonds by each Series Resolution.
-The aggregate Debt Service Reserve Requirement with respect to the Series Bonds is initially equal to \$0.
-The balance in the Debt Service Reserve Fund on July 31, 2019, was \$21,916,996, which was at least equal to the Debt Service Reserve Requirement for all Series of Bonds then Outstanding.
+The aggregate Debt Service Reserve Requirement with respect to the Series Bonds is initially equal to \$931,100.12, being an amount equal to three percent of the expected aggregate unpaid principal amount of the Transferred Program Loans as of April 11, 2019; that amount equals 0.4938 percent of the initial principal amount of the Series Bonds.
+Thereafter, the Debt Service Reserve Requirement with respect to the Series Bonds, as of the date of calculation, is equal to 0.4938 percent of the aggregate principal amount of the then Outstanding Series Bonds.
+The balance in the Debt Service Reserve Fund on January 31, 2019, was \$22,918,544, which was at least equal to the Debt Service Reserve Requirement for all Series of Bonds then Outstanding.